Andrew0Hill/EDPathways-GitHub-Profile-Tips/README.md

 1. Change your profile picture from the default icon.
 This can be a picture of you, but doesn't have to be.
 2. You can use the `Edit profile` button to fill out any information you are comfortable sharing.
-2. You can add links to your profiles on other websites using the `Edit profile` button.
+2. You can also add links to your profiles on other websites (e.g LinkedIn) using the `Edit profile` button.

 ## 2. Clean Up Your Old Repositories

-If you are providing a GitHub link as part of your Resume/CV, it is a good idea to do some housecleaning on your GitHub repositories.
+If you are providing a GitHub link as part of your Resume/CV, it may be a good idea to do some housecleaning on your GitHub repositories.

 As of 2019, GitHub allows you to have *unlimited* private repositories (in the past, you were limited to a small number of private repos with an unpaid account).